As an Amazon Associate we earn from qualifying purchases.

 - Why is green on a peach bad?
 As you likely know, fruits change color when they ripen.
-Plants contain chlorophyll, which we see as green.
+Plants contain chlorophyll, which I see as green.

 - Chlorophyll is used to make starch in the plant (food banks for the plant).
 As the plant reaches maturity, it doesn’t need starch anymore (it needs sugar).
 It stops producing chlorophyll and breaks down the starches to sugar, which also releases water from the cells.

 - What you end up with is red fruits that are sweet and juicy, and this is how you know the fruit is ready to eat.